PhaniChiruvolu/azure-cleanroom/docs/public/user_flow.md

         [*] --> [*]
     }
     note left of ResourceProvision
-        Configure secure access from the computation environment to their data. end note
+        Configure secure access from the computation environment to data. end note

     DataPrep --> CodePrep